 What is RAD?

-The Rape Aggression Defense (RAD) System is a program of realistic, self-defense tactics and techniques.
-It is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing to the basics of hands-on defense training.
+Rape Aggression Defense (RAD) System is a program of realistic, self-defense tactics and techniques.
+It is a comprehensive course that begins with awareness, prevention, risk reduction and avoidance, while progressing to the basics of hands-on defense training.

 RAD is not a martial arts program.
 Our courses are taught by certified RAD instructors and provide students with a workbook/reference manual.
 This manual outlines the entire physical defense program for reference and continuous personal growth.
 The RAD System of physical defense is taught at many colleges and universities.
 The growing, widespread acceptance of this system is primarily due to the ease, simplicity and effectiveness of the tactics, solid research and unique teaching methodology.

 The RAD Systems is dedicated to teaching defensive concepts and techniques against various types of assault by using easy, effective and proven self-defense tactics.
 The system of realistic defense will provide the knowledge to make an educated decision about resistance.

 RAD classes are offered at no charge to university students, faculty members and staffers

 Twelve-hour basic physical defense class.
 Please wear loose, comfortable clothing and bring water and snacks.